CakeWP/block-options/readme.txt

 == Description ==

-<strong>More controls over your WordPress Gutenberg Editor Blocks!</strong> Assign restrictions per devices, user logged-in/our state and custom display logic.
+<strong>More controls over your WordPress Gutenberg Editor Blocks!</strong> Your all-in-one Gutenberg manager that will give you options to  assign restrictions per devices, user logged-in/our state and custom display logic.

 <strong>Block Options</strong> feature-packed options below each block settings tab to help you better manage your editor blocks.
 It's main goal is to let you have better contents to serve your visitors on every devices and pages.